 - Empower individuals and state attorneys general to enforce privacy protections and would not preempt more protective state laws; and

-- Require CEO certification of compliance with the Act and contain potential criminal and civil penalties for CEOs and Board of Directors.
+- Require CEO certification of compliance with the Act and contain potential criminal and civil penalties for CEOs and Boards of Directors.

 This bill includes a whistleblower protection provision, which is critical to ensure that workers with firsthand knowledge of unlawful or unethical data privacy practices can oppose and expose those practices.